 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs or losses attributable to lost profit or opportunity.
 Neither will we be held liable for any costs or losses attributable to fraud perpetrated by any person whether a party to this transaction or otherwise.
 We can only limit our liability to the extent the law allows.
 In particular, we cannot and do not limit our liability for personal injury or death caused by negligence.

-The partners of Everys collectively assume legal responsibility to you for all the work carried out on your behalf by partners and employees of Everys.
+Everys Solicitors LLP assume legal responsibility to you for all the work carried out on your behalf by partners and employees of Everys Solicitors LLP.

 All solicitors have a professional duty to uphold the rule of law and the proper administration of justice.
 If your matter involves court proceedings we must comply with our duties to the court, even where this conflicts with our obligations to you.